lilianricaud/patterning-complexity/english/salingaros_pattern_mining.md

+# Slingaros process for mining living patterns

+## Find a complex/living context

+The complexity of the best, most humanly adapted living configurations, which solve more than one design problem simultaneously, is high.
+A setting that has positive effects on the user’s wellbeing probably has several patterns working together to satisfy a combination of system dynamics (some of which are not obvious).
+So a researcher trying to document patterns must first disentangle them from one another.

+## Observe, start by what is known

 As in most scientific research, you first detect known patterns.
 What is left contains the new patterns.
 This discovery process is necessarily sequential (STEP-BY-STEP ADAPTATION), and cannot be achieved all at once.